Function of lungs

 Recovery on the floor

 Once the clinical condition stabilizes, the recipient is transferred to the floor.
-At this point, the recipient will have two chest tubes on each side.
-Each of these tubes are removed sequentially over the next several days.
 The patient also participates in daily physical therapy at the rehab center.
 The transplant coordinators will provide education about the immunosuppression medications.
-The typical stay is about 2-3 weeks on the floor after which the patient is discharged to the local housing.
+The typical stay is about 1-2 weeks on the floor after which the patient is discharged to local housing.

 At the time of discharge:

-- You will be provided prescription for the new medications.
+- You will be provided prescriptions for the new medications.

 - You will be provided with instructions and education on the new medications.

-- Prescription for blood glucose monitor if required.
+- A prescription for blood a glucose monitor if required.

 - Education on how to check your blood sugars.